AminAliari/motion-blur/README.md

-# A Vulkan Implemention of "A Reconstruction Filter for Plausible Motion Blur" - [Web Page](https://aminaliari.github.io/posts/motionblur/)
+# An Implemention of "A Reconstruction Filter for Plausible Motion Blur" - [Web Page](https://aminaliari.github.io/posts/motionblur/)